yigitsadic/yigitsadic/README.md

 ## Main areas of interest

-JavaScript, Elixir, Ruby and Golang
+JavaScript/TypeScript, Elixir, Ruby, and Golang

-and
-<3 Gleam
+and of course my dearest <3 Gleam